 Her hobbies include competing in athletic events.

 “I enjoy sports.
-I have run in a couple of marathons, and my husband and I ran a triathlon this year.
+I have run in a couple of marathons, and my husband and I ran a triathlon.
 I also love to dance.”

 She’s surrounded by a family of entrepreneurs, philanthropists and physicians.